epsitec-sa/creative-docs/DESIGN.md

 - `Common` the lowest level building blocks of the app.
 This is mostly a library to build GUI applications.
 - `Common.Document` a library of building blocks specific to Creativedocs
 - `Common.DocumentEditor` the application made from the above building blocks

+There are also some tests located in `Common.Tests`.